Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. LESS was updated to commit 41346e1543;
+   LESS was updated to commit 59b763a10c.
-   2. This module is again compatible with the `ChakraActiveScript` mode of JavaScriptEngineSwitcher.Msie.

    ====================
    POST-INSTALL ACTIONS